 Guidelines and Policy for Applicants

-JaSeSoi ry, Orff-Schulwerk Association of Finland, has generously provided a scholarship for an AOSA member to the World Village 2017, in Keuruu, Finland.
-This award, valued at 399 Euros, includes tuition and cultural activities.
+JaSJaSeSoi ry, Orff-Schulwerk Association of Finland, has generously provided a scholarship for an AOSA member to the Music Village 2018, in Keuruu, Finland.
+This award, valued at 469 Euros, includes tuition, room and board in a double room.
 The scholarship recipient is responsible for all other costs, including transportation.
 This conference will be taught in English.
-Read what the most recent Wildcard recipient said about this experience: World Village 2016 Reflection.
+Read what the most recent Wildcard recipient said about this experience: : World Village 2016 Reflection.

 - This scholarship is for an AOSA member who has not previously attended World Village.